Lauds, Morning Prayer for the 6th Tuesday in Ordinary Time, February 14, 2023.

 The Liturgy of the Hours (Four Volumes), ©1974, International Commission on English in the Liturgy Corporation.
 All rights reserved.
 Readings and Old and New Testament Canticles (except the Gospel Canticles) are from the New American Bible © 1970 Confraternity of Christian Doctrine, Washington, D.C.

-The Liturgy of the Hours, Lauds, Morning Prayer for 23rd Wednesday in Ordinary Time, September 7th, 2022.
-Thanks for praying with us, for inquiries,...
+Lauds, Morning Prayer for the 14th Tuesday in Ordinary Time, July 11th, 2023.Memorial of St. Benedict, abbot.
+Thanks for praying with us!
+For inquiries,...